Methodology in Literary Studies 3020-BA2MBL

 The class continues and deepens the content presented in the subject Introduction to Literary Studies.
 In the course, students will become familiar with the main currents of literary theory.
 The course discusses the most important critical schools, their representatives, including literary scholars from the Baltic States, and representative theoretical texts.
 In addition, class participants will learn the basic terminology of literary studies in the Baltic languages.

-The class participants will then analyse selected literary texts with the help of selected theories.
+The class participants will then analyse selected literary texts (Polish translations from Baltic literatures, whenever possible) with the help of selected theories.

 Course topics: